mattsoen/cyber_sec/KQL/failed_logins.md

   - **`TimeGenerated`**: The time interval during which the failed logins occurred, rounded to the nearest hour.

 ## How to Execute
-1. **Prerequisites**: Ensure you have access to Azure Monitor or a similar service that allows running KQL queries against Azure AD SigninLogs.
+1. **Prerequisites**: Ensure you have access to a service that allows running KQL queries against Azure AD SigninLogs.
 2. **Execution**:
    - Copy and paste the following KQL script into your query editor:
      ```kql